Michalcieslik1/Montezuma-s-Revenge/README.md

 ```
 Enemy movement is handled in the updateEnemy(i) function, which does the exact same thing that updatePlayer() did, except instead of player input, a loop of pre-made movement is played over and over.

-By handing things this way, I was able to
+By handing things this way, I was able to design my levels purely through the Map interface, which then later was scanned and updated according to preset rules assigned to the specific tile IDs.
+This simplified the process, and made the level design process completely not connected to writing any code; I was able to not touch any of my code for the majority of the level design process.

 #### Level Design
 In remaking this game, I wanted to emulate the feeling of being lost that the original game instilled in players; it was an unforgiving game that forced you to replay it multiple times to make progress.
 To do that, I decided to make the game have 3 distinctive areas: the stone area, which is both what the starting area looks like, which focuses on introducing the main concepts of the game to the player, and the maze area, which focuses on the exploration through mazes as well as some light platforming using ladders, the „red” or fire area, which focuses on lasers which turn off and on which the player needs to avoid, and the „green”, or plant area, which focuses on platforming, both on regular platforms and platforms that move the player to one direction, as well as finding the path that a player can jump through or fall on.